Cayley graphs of more than one abelian group: Group Theoretic Results

 We are now ready to show that we can find a group that contains our regular cyclic subgroup and a conjugate of any other given regular abelian subgroup, and is $\Omega(n)$-step imprimitive.
 Although it is not immediately clear from the statements of the results as written, \cite[Theorem 4.9 (i)]{Muzychuk1999} is a consequence of this lemma.
-The authors plan to explain and expand on this generalisation in a forthcoming paper.

 \begin{lem} Let $G, G'$ be regular abelian subgroups of a permutation group of degree $n$, with $G$ cyclic.
-Let $n = p_1^{a_1}\cdots p_r^{a_r}$ be the prime-power decomposition of $n$, and $\Omega = \Omega(n)=\sum_{i=1}^r a_i$.
+Let $n = p_1^{a_1}\dotsm p_r^{a_r}$ be the prime-power decomposition of $n$, and $\Omega = \Omega(n)=\sum_{i=1}^r a_i$.
 Then there exists $\delta\in\la G,G'\ra$ such that $\la G,\delta^{-1}G'\delta\ra$ is normally $\Omega$-step imprimitive. \end{lem}